Florents-Tselai/Florents-Tselai/README.md

 My toolbelt combines Unix, Python, Postgres, and lots of common sense.

 I have a particular interest in web crawling & scraping.
+For the last few months, I've been busy bringing Python and Postgres closer together.

 Some of my open-source projects are